-Wingrove school maintains a behaviour management policy which sets high expectations for all with regard to self, others and property.
+Wingrove school maintains a Relationships and Behaviour Management policy which sets high expectations for all with regard to self, others and property.
 We emphasise and reward the positive, through teaching and personal example, encouraging our children to respect everyone and everything.